 Want to play with REP or ERPS configs without buying hardware?
 CloudMyLab provides virtual environments using simulators like EVE-NG or CML where you can lab this stuff up.

-Ring topology offers several technical advantages, especially when predictability and resilience are needed:
+Ring topology offers several advantages, especially when predictable performance and resilience are needed:

 Data travels a set path, leading to consistent latency.
 You know roughly how long data takes to get around (e.g., 10µs delay per node means 100µs in a 10-node ring).
 Less jitter than contention-based Ethernet.